ue bot icon

 • Indeed, we all fool ourselves from time to time in order to keep our thoughts and beliefs consistent with what we have already done or decided.

-• The drive to be (and look) consistent constitutes a highly potent weapon of social influence, often causing us to act in ways that are clearly contrary to our own best interest.
+• The drive to be (and look) consistent constitutes a highly potent weapon of social influence, often causing us to act in ways that are clearly contrary to our own best interests.

 • Inconsistency is commonly thought to be an undesirable personality trait.
 The person whose beliefs, words, and deeds don’t match may be seen as indecisive, confused, two-faced, or even mentally ill.
 On the other side, a high degree of consistency is normally associated with personal and intellectual strength.
 It is at the heart of logic, rationality, stability, and honesty.